 Neither can we have a biological drive for someone else to do something to us.
 If women had a drive to be penetrated by an erect penis, we would see them running around eager to impale themselves on the first erect penis they saw.
 Women don’t do this.
 Instead, they are inclined to run in the opposite direction if they see an erect penis.
 Intercourse with an unknown lover involves the risk of pregnancy and little pleasure for women.

 The sensations of being penetrated do not cause orgasm.
 Neither does being the recipient of a man’s ejaculate equate to the pleasures of being a penetrator.
 Heterosexual men (unlike gay men) never have to reciprocate by offering to be a receiver.
 Gay men accept anal penetration in much the same way that a woman accepts vaginal penetration.
 There is a satisfaction in providing a lover with the pleasure of penetration as well as the emotional reward of feeling desired.
 Stimulation of the prostate gland can cause ejaculation but orgasm is achieved foremost by massaging the erectile organ.

-A sex drive involves needing to obtain a sexual outlet whatever the challenges or the consequences.
+Men experience a strong biological drive to engage in intercourse with a degree of urgency that cannot be ignored.
 This is why men pay for sex, why women are abducted and sold as sex slaves and why women are raped.
-So the suggestion that the pill might increase women’s enthusiasm for sex is evidence that men and women are different.
+The suggestion that the contraceptive pill increases women’s enthusiasm for sex is evidence that men and women are different.
 Men have a sex drive regardless of whether reliable contraception is available.
 The survival of the human race has depended on the persistency of male sex drive.
 The timidity of most young women is incompatible with having a sex drive.

 When I hear sexperts on TV give advice about how to help women with their “dysfunctional sex drives” I get suspicious that we’re all feeding into the convenient male fantasy of the sexually voracious woman.
 (Joan Sewell 2010)